 Get the content balance right – it needs to encourage the reader to find out more not leave them confused or give them all the answers.

-Obviously GDPR has played a big part in making email marketing a sensitive subject.
+Obviously, GDPR has played a big part in making email marketing a sensitive subject.
 You need to have the correct legal basis to contact people.
 You also need to make sure you give them the opportunity to unsubscribe from future marketing communications.

 There is no best time to send an email anymore, it all depends on the audience and what action you want them to take.
 Regular but non-intrusive communication is best.
 Adding preference management and connecting your email marketing to your CRM can let the individual easily control the volume and what they want to hear about.
 Giving them control can result in a huge increase in engagement.

 The email’s content, layout and visual cues such as pictures or animations are all important.
 You want your audience to immerse themselves into your message, like a customer stepping into a shop – make what you have ‘on sale’ appealing.
-You can do this through consistent colour scheme, tone, backdrop and imagery.
+You can do this through a consistent colour scheme, tone, backdrop, and imagery.

 Remember, not all images will show in the recipients’ inbox, so make sure the body text of the email gets the message across.
 Do not become over-reliant on images and media to the point where it corrodes the core text.

 Most of all make sure it’s responsive, its estimated 84% of emails are now opened either on a mobile device or via webmail, so not displaying properly on those devices is a big mistake!

 If you’re looking for some help to up your email game.
 Get in touch